 Specifically, a type of bacteria called Oxalobacter formigenes may play a key role in the prevention of kidney stones by reducing the amount of oxalate in the urine.
 Oxalate is a substance secreted by the kidneys and the main energy source for Oxalobacter formigenes.

 Too much oxalate in the urine can lead to the formation of kidney stones.
-However, findings from the study, published online this month in the Journal of the American Society of Nephrology, revealed that Oxalobacter formigenes worked to reduce urine oxalate levels in mice by 32.5 percent.
+However, findings from the study, published in the Journal of the American Society of Nephrology, revealed that Oxalobacter formigenes worked to reduce urine oxalate levels in mice by 32.5 percent.